 Credit: Se Hyun Kim

-My prior research offering a strategic account of U.S. and Chinese vaccine diplomacy during the COVID-19 pandemic, is forthcoming at International Studies Quarterly and received the Best Paper in Foreign Policy Award from the American Political Science Association.
+My research is both forthcoming and conditionally accepted at International Studies Quarterly and has received the Best Paper in Foreign Policy Award from the American Political Science Association.
+Additional work has received revise and resubmits at the American Political Science Review, American Journal of Political Science, and International Organization.

 Drafts and other working papers are available on my Research page.

-My research has received generous support from the Honjo Foundation, the Institute for Humane Studies, the Data-Driven Social Science Initiative (DDSS), the Niehaus Center for Globalization and Governance and the Bobst Center for Peace and Justice among others.
+I have received generous support from the Honjo Foundation, the Institute for Humane Studies, the Data-Driven Social Science Initiative (DDSS), the Niehaus Center for Globalization and Governance, and the Bobst Center for Peace and Justice, among others.

 I graduated summa cum laude with highest honors in political science from UC Berkeley, and am a proud alumnus of the Japan Exchange Teaching (JET) Program.